mtheoryx/drpoindexter/public-site/src/devtips/vs-code-color-code/index.md

 ---
 title: "How to Color Code Your Multiple VS Code Windows"
 date: "2019-11-08"
 description: "Color-code multiple VS Code project windows to easily tell what context of code you're working in.
-It is project-specific and controled by a very simple entry in your project settings file."
+It is project-specific and controlled by a very simple entry in your project settings file."
+status: "budding"
 ---

 I often find myself with a BUNCH of VS Code windows open during any given day.
 It could be a variety of projects, or even just different aspects of the same project.